datalad-handbook/book/docs/basics/101-136-history.rst

    accidental annexing of files, please make sure to check out the next paragraph!

-We'll use the :command:`git reset` command for this.
+This is a task for the :command:`git reset` command.
 It essentially allows to undo commits by resetting the history of a dataset to an earlier version.
 :command:`git reset` comes with several *modes* that determine the exact behavior it, but the relevant one for this aim is ``--mixed`` [#f1]_.